Modular orbits on the representation spaces of compact abelian Lie groups: Introduction

 \section{Introduction}

-Let $S$ be a closed - compact without boundary - connected and oriented topological surface of genus $g$.
-Its fondamental group $\pi_1S$ admits the presentation
+Let $S$ be a closed, connected and oriented topological surface of genus $g$.
+Its fundamental group $\pi_1(S)$ admits the presentation

-Let $G$ be a connected Lie group (from now $G$ will always assume to be connected unless stated otherwise) and let \textsf{Hom}$(\pi_1S, G)$ denote the set of representations of $\pi_1S$ in $G$.
+Let $G$ be a connected Lie group and let \textnormal{Hom}$(\pi_1(S), G)$ denote the set of representations of $\pi_1(S)$ in $G$.
 Such a set can be topologized with the compact-open topology and the resulting space is commonly known as \emph{representation space}.
-There is a canonical action of $G$ on \textsf{Hom}$(\pi_1S, G)$ obtained by post-composing representations with inner automorphisms of $G$.
-The resulting quotient space \textsf{Hom}$(\pi_1S, G)/G$ is a space canonically associated to $S$ (or $\pi_1S$) and $G$.
-When $G$ is an algebraic and reductive Lie group, the quotient space is commonly known as $G$-\emph{character variety of} $\pi_1S$.
-It can be shown that \textsf{Hom}$(\pi_1S,G)/G$ identifies with the moduli space of isomorphism classes of flat $G$-bundles over $S$.
+There is a natural action of $G$ on \textnormal{Hom}$(\pi_1(S), G)$ obtained by post-composing representations with inner automorphisms of $G$.
+The resulting quotient space \textnormal{Hom}$(\pi_1(S), G)/G$ is a space canonically associated to $S$ (or $\pi_1(S)$) and $G$.
+When $G$ is an algebraic and reductive Lie group, the quotient space is commonly known as $G$-\emph{character variety of} $\pi_1(S)$.
+It can be shown that \textnormal{Hom}$(\pi_1(S),G)/G$ identifies with the moduli space of isomorphism classes of flat $G$-bundles over $S$.